stargazing-dino/skill_tree/README.md

 I'm not very good with graphs.
 I'd love to have fancy algorithms that draw both the nodes and edges but I think I'll need support for that.

-How you can help:
+Ways to help:

-- [ ] Open an issue with an example of a skill tree and a rough sketch of how it'd be accomplished.
+* Open an issue with an example of a skill tree and a rough sketch of how it'd be accomplished.
 We can start with two things.
 How the `graph` representation would look like and how a `layout` algorithm would roughly work.
 You don't have to be exact.
-- [ ] Improve on my definition of a graph and its subtypes.
+* Improve on my definition of a graph and its subtypes.
-- [ ] Provide a better interface for managing the graph.
+* Provide a better interface for managing the graph.
 This could be writing me some generic algorithms like depthFirstSearh or whatever.
-- [ ] Every TODO: is free game but are likely related to low level Flutter rendering
+* Every TODO: is free game but are likely related to low level Flutter rendering

 # TODO